HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         }

 1. **format:** A JSON-defined format that the value supplied to the metadata field should follow.
-This attribute is required when a field should follow and validate against standard JSON format.
+This attribute is required when a field should follow and validate against a standard JSON format.
+The *format* value is not displayed to users outside of the JSON schema itself.

     Example: